68Ga PSMA-PET/CT Scan for Bladder Cancer

 The trial information does not specify whether you need to stop taking your current medications.
 It might be best to discuss this with the trial coordinators or your doctor.

-Is the 68Ga PSMA-PET/CT scan safe for humans?
+What prior data suggests that the 68Ga PSMA-PET/CT scan is safe for detecting cancer?

 Gopakumar Iyer, MD